Get £7,500 off your heat pump installation with the BUS grant

 Therefore, the following steps explain ground source heat pump installation:

-1. Assess Your Home
+1. Assess your home

 Perhaps the most important first step in the design of a ground source heat pump is adequate planning and preparation.

 Have an installer visit your home and appraise exactly what type of heat pump, energy supply source, and energy distribution would be the best fit.
-The installer will also evaluate your domestic hot water requirements, existing exchanger and heating systems, current level of insulation in the home, as well as the geology and hydrology of the soil in your land.
+The installer will also evaluate your domestic hot water requirements, existing exchanger and heating systems, the current level of insulation in the home, as well as the geology and hydrology of the soil in your land.

-Only after gathering all this information, would your installer be able to draw up a building heat load analysis and plan a well-designed ground source heat pump system for your home.
+Only after gathering all this information would your installer be able to draw up a building heat load analysis and plan a well-designed ground source heat pump system for your home.

-2. Excavate Loop Fields
+2. Excavate loop fields

 Thereafter, your contractors will perform the excavation of horizontal or vertical loop fields so that later on pipes can be buried in the soil.
 The excavation process takes about one to two days, on average.